SFU-Archives/email-archiving/transfer-procedures/account-owners/s5-checklist.md

   - `Folder visible` = "Yes" (check box)

 - [ ] 5.
 Add permissions on your `Transfer folder` and every sub-folder within it for the Archives' `archeml` account.
-  - `Permission level` = "Reviewer".
+  - `Permission level` = "Reviewer" (= read-only access)
   - `Folder visible` = "Yes" (check box)
   - **You must add these permissions to every folder you intend to transfer, not just the top-level `Transfer folder`**.

 - [ ] 6.
 Notify the Archives that your email is ready for transfer.

 - [ ] 7.
-Receive notice from the Archives that the transfer has been completed and review the accompanying list of transfer folders the Archives has copied and exported from SFU Mail.
+Receive notice from the Archives that the transfer has been completed and review the accompanying `Transfer list` of folders that the Archives has copied and exported from SFU Mail.
+  - Ensure that everything you intended to transfer was in fact successfully transferred (i.e. appears on the `Transfer list`).

 - [ ] 8.
-Send Archives confirmation that the list of folders is complete, i.e. everything you intended to transfer has in fact been transferred.
+If folders are missing from the `Transfer list`, double-check to make sure you added permissions to the missing folders and add them if required.

 - [ ] 9.
+Confirm with the Archives that the `Transfer list` is complete or incomplete.
+  - If folders were missed, the Archives will re-run the entire transfer; repeat steps 7-9 as needed.

+- [ ] 10.
 Receive from Archives a **Transfer Accessioned Notice** giving your transfer a unique `Accession number` and listing the folders transferred.

-- [ ] 10.
+- [ ] 11.
 Determine whether or not to delete or retain your own copies of the emails transferred.
   - **Once deleted you will not be able to access transferred email via your SFU Mail account**

-- [ ] 11.
-If you are retaining any email that was transferred, separate it from your other email folders and keep it clearly labelled so that you will not inadvertently re-send the same email folders and messages at a later date.

 - [ ] 12.
+If you are retaining any email that was transferred, separate it from your other email folders and keep it clearly labelled so that you will not inadvertently re-send the same email at a later date.

-If you are retaining the `Transfer folder` or any of its sub-folder for future transfers, move them out of your `Inbox` and remove the permissions granted to Archives on them.
+- [ ] 13.
+If you are retaining the `Transfer folder` or any of its sub-folders for re-use in future transfers, move them out of your `Inbox` and change the permissions setting granted to Archives on them.
+  - Changing `Permission level` to "None" and `Folder visible` to "No" (unchecked) on the top-level folder should make the contents of any sub-folders inaccessible to the Archives.

 ###### Last updated: Jul 9, 2020